Kptweedy/Tutorials/docs/guides/extractor/extractor.md

 # Using the Extractor
+First things first, the extractor **Is Not** going to get you banned, it works by reading the files on your hard disk, not what is in memory like other programs may do.
+That being said however it will probably be a good idea not to run it at the same time as the game.

 ## GUI Extractor
-Download the latest tagged release from the [GitHub](https://github.com/Puxtril/Warframe-Exporter/releases) make sure you download the zip file, as this is the release that contains the UI.
+Download the latest tagged release from the [GitHub](https://github.com/Puxtril/Warframe-Exporter/releases) make sure you download the zip file, as this is the release that contains the GUI.
 Extract to a folder you will remember.

 Run Warframe-Exporter.exe and the options window will pop up.